yysun/apprun-site/README.md

 }
 ```

-The compiler will strip out the server-side code from the client-side code, noted by `//#if server` and `//#else`.
-So, no server side code will be visible on the client side.

-The `action` function will use fetch to POST to the `comic` action on the client side.
+The `action` function will POST to the `comic` action on the client side.

-You can refer to the server-side action in your AppRun components:
+You can refer to the server-side action in the client-side code:

 ```tsx
 // components/comic.tsx